Local Ties for Your NHD Project

 There have been many waves of immigrants and migrants to La Crosse since it became an established city in the 1850s.

-Though most La Crosse area immigrants were of European or Euro-American descent, many African Americans moved here during the mid and late 1800s.
-Several Syrian and Lebanese immigrants also settled in La Crosse during the 1890s-1910s.
+Though most La Crosse-area immigrants were of European or Euro-American descent, many African Americans moved here during the late 1800s.
+Several Syrian and Lebanese immigrants also settled in La Crosse around the turn of the twentieth century.

 Andrew Jackson's 1830 Indian Removal Act